Vincenzo0297/ParaBank-Frontend-Automation-Testing/README.md

 8) Monitor: Continuous monitoring tracks application performance, identifies issues, and gathers user feedback.

+What is the Jenkin Pipeline?

+It is a suite of plugins that allows to define and automate CI/CD process as code.

+Instead of configuring build steps manually in the UI, you write your build, test, and deployment process in a file called a Jenkinsfile.

+A Jenkins Pipeline automates steps which helps to automate software delivery in a repeatable and version-controlled way.:
+1. Pulling code from Git
+2. Building the application
+3. Running tests
+4. Packaging artifacts
+5. Deploying to staging/production

+🔹 Key Concepts
+1. Pipeline → The entire CI/CD workflow
+2. Stage → A major phase (Build, Test, Deploy)
+3. Step → A single task inside a stage
+4. Agent → Where the pipeline runs (node/container)
+5. Jenkinsfile → File that defines the pipeline

+Summary:
+Ensure all pipeline stages are executed automatically.

 What is the CI/CD Pipeline?

 ![alt text](https://i.ytimg.com/vi/PKcGy9oPVXg/maxresdefault.jpg)

+What does Docker do?